ikaro-beraldo/sleep-stages-classification/README.md

 5. Check the option _Save some representative epochs_ if you want to save representative epochs for each state
 6. Check the option _Start from the last step completed_ if you are resuming a classification
 7. Check the option _Classify the transitions between NREM and REM_ if you want to classify part of the epochs as transitions
-8. Check the option _Use a training dataset_ to use a training dataset when the GMM starts running
+8. Check the option _Use a training dataset_ to use a training dataset when the GMM starts running (It is recommended to check this option)

 A new window will be opened